Tuna fish is loaded with lean protein. It’s no wonder your dog wants some! Is this a safe food or are there reasons to

 The idea is to feed valuable nutrition in tuna fish and nothing else.

 Do that, while also keeping portions reasonable, and tuna is an excellent treat for a dog on occasion.

 Tuna does contain some level of mercury.
 Obviously this is a bad thing, but we don’t think it’s a reason to avoid tuna fish all together.

 Don’t feed this fish to your dog frequently and this is regardless of the mercury content.
 A policy of moderation is your best bet.

 In other words, you do not need to concern yourself with the mercury.
-Maintain low tuna rations for Rover and they will be fine.
+Maintain low tuna rations and your dog will be fine.

 Hold the Mayo & Extras

-Always give your dog plain tuna without added spices or mayonnaise.
+Plain tuna without added spices or mayonnaise is recommended.
 Before your toss a four-legged friend your tuna fish sandwich you must know what’s in it.

 Onions and garlic are often ingredients that go with tuna and they happen to be dangerous for dogs.
-If you want this treat to be truly healthy then keep it very simple.
+If you want this treat to be healthy then keep it simple.